 Start with your insurance.
 Discounts for going paperless on your insurance billings are usually around 5 percent.
 This could save you an easy couple of hundred dollars depending on what you pay.

-You can also go paperless on some utility bills, credit card bills, cable bills, and phone bills.
+You can also go paperless on some utility bills, credit card bills, cable bills, fast credit repair and phone bills.

 I made a pretty big mistake a couple of months ago.
 I received my normal credit card statement by mail.
 I have one bill automatically paid by it so there’s a recurring monthly charge of $45.